AdaCore/spark2014/docs/lrm/source/subprograms.rst

    parameter in a call to a subprogram whose Extensions_Visible aspect is True.
-These restrictions also apply to any parenthesized expression, qualified expression, or type conversion whose operand is subject to these restrictions, to any Old, Update, or Loop_Entry ``attribute_reference`` whose prefix is subject to these restrictions, and to any conditional expression having at least one dependent_expression which is subject to these restrictions.
+These restrictions also apply to any parenthesized expression, qualified expression, or type conversion whose operand is subject to these restrictions, to any Old or Loop_Entry ``attribute_reference`` whose prefix is subject to these restrictions, to any delta aggregate whose expression is subject to these restrictions, and to any conditional expression having at least one dependent_expression which is subject to these restrictions.
    [A subcomponent of a parameter is not itself a parameter and is therefore not subject to these restrictions.
 A parameter whose type is class-wide is not subject to these restrictions.
-An Old, Update, or Loop_Entry ``attribute_reference`` does not itself violate these restrictions (despite the fact that (in the tagged case) each of these attributes yields a result having the same underlying dynamic tag as their
+An Old or Loop_Entry ``attribute_reference`` does not itself violate these restrictions (despite the fact that (in the tagged case) each of these attributes yields a result having the same underlying dynamic tag as their